dwhall/HeyMac/README.md

 </dl>

-### Length
+### Lencode

-When the Length field is present, it is an 8-bit unsigned number, n, where `n + 1` is the entire length of the frame in octets, from the Frame Control field to the end of the Payload.
+When the Lencode field is present, it is an 8-bit unsigned number, n, where `n + 1` is the entire length of the frame in octets, counted from the Frame Control field to the end of the Payload.
-So n ranges 0..255 to represent frame lengths of 1..256.
+So Lencode ranges 0..255 to represent frame lengths of 1..256.

 ### Version and Sequence